Published 19 February 2018

 Void.
 Mirror.
 Sanctuary.
 Habitat.
 Drowned Earth.
 Saltwater country.
 These represent a tiny fraction of the ideas and images the ocean has been seen to express.
-This Sydney Ideas seminar gathered insights from philosophy, marine geoscience, art, and literature exploring how different ways of knowing the sea have informed one another, and how they might inform one another in the future.
+This Sydney Ideas seminar will gather insights from philosophy, marine geoscience, art, and literature to explore how different ways of knowing the sea have informed one another, and how they might inform one another in the future.

 Science can explain how waves activate oceanic forms, and how those forms affect lives, sands, reefs, and coastlines.
 Through poetry and art, it’s possible to witness how waves and other sea-structures have stimulated imaginations to move beyond the limits of the shore.
 Truly thinking past terrestrial boundaries requires new connections among ethics, natural science, and creative practice.

 Susan Reid, Department of Gender and Cultural Studies

 Dr Killian Quigley, Postdoctoral Fellow, Sydney Environment Institute

 Associate Professor Ana Vila Concejo, Geocoastal Research Group, School of Geosciences

 Killian Quigley is a postdoctoral research fellow at the Sydney Environment Institute.
 He completed his PhD in English at Vanderbilt University in 2016.
 He is co-editing, with Margaret Cohen, Senses of the Submarine: A Cultural History of the Undersea.
 Killian’s writings have appeared recently in MAKE, Eighteenth-Century Life, The Eighteenth Century, the newsletter of the Australian Coral Reef Society, and SEI’s blog.
 He convenes the Reading Environments group at the University of Sydney, and is at work on a poetic and aesthetic history of the ocean entitled Seascape and the Submarine.